DUE TO HIGH DEMAND, THIS TEA IS ALREADY SOLD OUT

 – A green tea, Shifu?!
 Now?!
 But it's still Winter!

-– On the banks of Liu Luo river in Yunnan, it's already Spring, and farmers have already produced sweet and fresh tea.
+– On the banks of Liu Luo river in Yunnan, it's already Spring, and farmers have already produced fresh sweet tea.
 Drink up and see for yourself – the Spring is coming.

 While it is still cold in the West, Spring has already arrived in Yunnan.
-Our good friends, Mr. Yang and Mr. Zhang did not waste any time and produced this excellent tea, full of freshness and umami.
+Our good friends, Mr. Yang and Mr. Zhang, did not waste any time and produced this excellent tea, full of freshness and umami.
 Their high mountain (950m) tea garden is located on the Liuluo River, and this is the southmost tea garden in Yunnan.
-They used a firewood Sha Qing (杀青) method to halt the enzyme activity and stop further oxidation of the leaves.
-As a result, this tea came out sweeter than other Yunnan's green teas and with more umami.

 The region in Dahei mountain enjoys the same latitude as Taiwan.
 That has encouraged the two producers to implement knowledge and good practices from Taiwan in their tea-making process.
 They are constantly in contact with tea technicians from Taiwan.
 While actively exchanging knowledge, they also enhance their tea processing.
 The result is a green tea with an exclusive aroma of fruits and flowers, hard to find elsewhere.